Kotlin/KEEP/proposals/KEEP-0438-name-based-destructuring.md

 ...
 val xN = $tmp.pN
 ```

+> [!NOTE]
+> This translation scheme means that name-based destructuring is available
+> for **any property in any type**, including abstract properties (in classes
+> or interfaces), and extension properties, among others.

 This informs the expected behavior of the code, in particular with respect
 to the _order_ in which operations happen.